ml-explore/mlx-examples/speechcommands/README.md

-# Training a Vision Transformer on SpeechCommands
+# Train a Keyword Spotting Transformer on Speech Commands

 An example of training a Keyword Spotting Transformer[^1] on the Speech Commands dataset[^2] with MLX.
-All supervised only configurations from the paper are available.The example also illustrates how to use [MLX Data](https://github.com/ml-explore/mlx-data) to load and process an audio dataset.
+All supervised only configurations from the paper are available.
+The example also illustrates how to use [MLX Data](https://github.com/ml-explore/mlx-data) to load and process an audio dataset.